 A Note from the Copper Team

 We’re so excited to release this version of our projects tool!
 Our product team is working on even more features to boost your project management workflow.
-If you have any ideas on how we can improve, please tell us about it by submitting a feature request.
+If you have any ideas on how we can improve, please tell us about it by submitting an idea.